 Tyre width is also an important consideration as some bikes will have limited clearance for larger tyres.
-Most modern e-bikes can take fairly wide tyres with the exception of higher end road-specific e-bikes – these will usually have a limit of around 32mm.
-Common sizes for 700c hybrid tyres are 35mm, 38mm, 40mm, 42mm.
+Most modern e-bikes can take fairly wide tyres except higher-end road-specific e-bikes – these will usually have a limit of around 32mm.
+Common sizes for 700c hybrid tyres are 35mm, 38mm, 40mm, and 42mm.
 Some hybrids like the Trek Allant +7 will be fitted with even wider tyres (up to 50mm).

-For a more in-depth analysis of tyre sizes please check out the excellent Shedlon Brown website.
+For a more in-depth analysis of tyre sizes please check out the excellent Sheldon Brown website.